 Find out, what exactly are the variables you can control?
 What are the other ones you can’t really control?

-For instance, it’s possible you cannot control the effort the government of your country will put in dealing with the pandemic or any other situation that’s causing instability.
+For example, it’s possible you cannot control your government’s economic direction and other external mechanisms that’s causing disruptions in the system.
 At most you can only worry about these things.

-On the other hand, you can control to a large extent the effort you put in promoting your business, people’s perception of your brand and the value you deliver to clients.
+On the other hand, you can control to a large extent, your choice of product and or services, the unit price for each of these, the effort you put in promoting the business, and the value you deliver to clients.

 Begin to find out the things that’s now possible for you, with the current development.